“I was wrong. For me to even be here–someone had to die.

 And lastly, Anna Maria Marconi does get saved by Peter and her confession of love for Doc/Spider really touches him.
 He realizes that Doc did a good job even if he couldn’t complete it.
 Maybe people can change?
 He understands the sacrifice Doc had to make to save the people he loved and Peter contemplate that someone had to die in order for him to become the Amazing Spider-Man again.
 That someone was the Superior Spider-Man, but in the end, it’s Peter who was Superior all along.
 Welcome back Peter.
 Welcome home.

 Thoughts and Discussion

-Thank You for checking out my Review!
-Please comment below so we can discuss this book and issue further!
+Thanks for checking out my Review!
+Please comment below so we can discuss the issue further!

 Story: Dan Slott – Script: Christos Gage – Art/Cover: Giuseppe Camuncoli – Ink: John Dell & Terry Pallot – Color: Antonio Fabela – Letters: Chris Eliopoulos